HISPlayer/UnityAndroid-SDK/setup-guide.md

 ## Import package

 Importing the package is the same as importing other normal packages in Unity.
-Select the package of HisPlayer SDK and import it.
+Select the package of HISPlayer SDK and import it.

 **Assets > Import Package > Custom Package**